raesene/bsides-london-2016-presentation/_posts/1-1-1-4-Container-Security.md

 Note:

-https://github.com/docker/docker/blob/master/oci/defaults_linux.go lists the default capabilities
+https://github.com/docker/docker/blob/master/oci/defaults_linux.go lists the default capabilities.
+Worth noting that CAP_NET_RAW is one of the default capabilities and should likely be disabled if not needed as it introduces some risks (e.g. DoS, ARP spoofing)

 ---